CYCLING PERFORMANCE TIPS

 reported in basketball or baseball players.
 As it is seen most frequently in runners, local

-trauma from the "footstrike" still remains the primary suspect.
-The current theory is
+trauma from the "foot strike" remains the primary suspect.
+It is most likely a combination of several factors:

 - impact (mechanical trauma)